valancej/documentation/_pro/builds-and-configuration/image-registries.md

   dockercfg_service: bluemix_dockercfg
 ```

-To see a full example of using IBM Bluemix Container Registry with Codeship Pro, [visit our example repository](https://github.com/codeship-library/ibm-bluemix-utilities).
+To see a full example of using IBM Cloud Container Registry with Codeship Pro, [visit our example repository](https://github.com/codeship-library/ibm-bluemix-utilities).

-### Pulling From Bluemix Registry
+### Pulling From IBM Cloud Registry

-To pull images from Bluemix, you will need to provide the image, including the registry path, as well as use the service generator for authentication in your [codeship-services.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).
+To pull images from a IBM Cloud Container Registry, you will need to provide the image, including the registry path, as well as use the service generator for authentication in your [codeship-services.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).

 For example: